-The Human Resources and Compensation Committee (the "HR Compensation Committee"), which met 6 times during fiscal year 2021, was comprised of Messrs.
-Cleveland (Chairman), Dowling and Luke until Mr. Luke retired from the Board in February 2021, at which point Mr. Koshkin joined the HR Compensation Committee for the remainder of fiscal year 2021.
-The HR Compensation Committee will be comprised of Messrs.
-Cleveland (Chairman) and Koshkin and Ms. Leykum in fiscal year 2022.
+The Human Resources and Compensation Committee (the "HR Compensation Committee"), which met 5 times during fiscal year 2022, was comprised of Mr. Cleveland (Chairman), Mr. Koshkin, Ms. Leykum and former director Joseph L. Dowling until his resignation from the Board in December 2021; in February 2022 Ms. Baldock joined the HR Compensation Committee.
 Pursuant to its written charter, the HR Compensation Committee assists the Board in: